splatsdotcom/splatkit/README.md

 > **Coming soon** - Links will be updated on the week of Dec 15th

 ## Getting Started
-Splatkit enables you to create and share dynamic gaussian splats by providing a powerful and easy to use toolset that leverages the latest techniques from the research community.
+Splatkit enables the creation and sharing of dynamic gaussian splats by providing a powerful and easy-to-use toolset.
+Splatkit leverages the latest techniques from the research community.
 * Visit our [Learn Splatkit](http://splatkit.org/learn) course to get started with Splatkit.
 * Visit the [Splatkit Showcase](http://splatkit.org/showcase) to see what others have built with Splatkit